korotole/cpp/essentials/module1-introduction-to-computer-programming/input-output.md

 - converting the data into the internal (machine) representation of the value being input.
 - `std::cin >> max_sheep;`
 - a **need explicitly specify the variable** that can store the data entered by the user.
+-  *if there is no data in the input stream or the data is invalid, the cin stream returns a null reference (reference to itself elsewise)*